saamalam/ReactNative-NYC-API/README.md

 # Install dependencies
 yarn install

+# Edit config.js file from root and put your New York Times Developer API
 ```
 ### 2. Run Development Server
 We are using [Expo](https://yarnpkg.com/en/) A free and open source toolchain built around React Native to help you build native iOS and Android apps using JavaScript and React.